kpiccoli/Project_Two/README.md

 ### Description
 1. Extract and transform data using Python.
 2. Export and load data to PostgreSQL
-3. Performance Analysis and Visualization in Tableu
+3. Performance Analysis and Visualization in Tableau